 Hummingbirds and butterflies are attracted to the flowers.
 The vibrant green foliage and colorful flowers make this shrub a welcome addition to any desert landscape.

 Yellow Bells is a large shrub that grows to a height of 4 – 8 ft. and spreads 3 – 8 ft. wide.
-It’s native habitat is found in the Americas.
+You can find its native habitat in the Americas.
 There are two different types; Tecoma stans angustata and Tecoma stans stans.
 Visually, the most significant difference is in the shape of the leaves.
-Tecoma stans stans had a wider leaf and is pictured above and below.
+Tecoma stans stans had a broader leaf and are pictured above and below.

-USES: Because of its size, this large shrub makes a great backdrop plant.
+Because of its size, this large shrub makes a great backdrop plant.
 I have used it to screen fences, sheds and also planted it up against the house.
 Yellow Bells works well as a tall, naturally-shaped hedge.
 This shrub thrives in full sun to filtered shade.
-They do best in warm-winter areas, but can be treated as an summer annual in cooler areas.
+They do best in warm-winter areas but can be successful as a summer annual in colder regions.

-**Occasionally, caterpillars can become a problem, which can be easily treated by spraying with BT (Bacillus thuringiensis), which is an organic insecticide.
+**Occasionally, caterpillars will appear but can be easily removed by spraying some BT (Bacillus thuringiensis) which is an organic pesticide.

-COMMON NAMES: There are many common names for these beautiful shrubs.
-Tecoma stans angustata is native to the Southwestern US and northern Mexico and goes by the names Arizona yellow bells, yellow bells and yellow trumpet bush.
+There are many familiar names for these beautiful shrubs.
+Tecoma stans angustata is native to the Southwestern US and northern Mexico and goes by the names Arizona yellow bells, yellow bells, and yellow trumpet bush.

-Tecoma stans stans is native to Florida, the Caribbean and parts of South America and also goes by the name of yellow bells and sometimes yellow elder.
-Because of the overlap of common names, be sure to purchase plants based on their scientific name.consulting services, her online class Desert Gardening 101, and her monthly membership club, Through the Garden Gate.
+Tecoma stans stans are native to Florida, the Caribbean and parts of South America and also goes by the name of yellow bells and sometimes yellow elder.
+Because of the overlap of familiar names, be sure to purchase plants based on their scientific name.consulting services, her online class Desert Gardening 101, and her monthly membership club, Through the Garden Gate.
 As she likes to tell desert-dwellers, "Gardening in the desert isn't hard, but it is different."